Distribution of interspike intervals of a neuron with inhibitory autapse stimulated with a renewal process: Methods

+The main goal of the present work is to derive the distribution $p(t)$ of intervals between impulses generated by the neuron with inhibitory autapse, where $t$ denotes an ISI duration, see lower panel of Fig. \ref{neurons}.
+It is important to emphasize that we aim to express $p(t)$ in terms of the feedback delay $\Delta$, distribution of interspike intervals for the input stream $p^{in}(t)$ and the output stream in case of feedback absence, $p^0(t)$.

-The neuronal models that satisfy Cond0-Cond4 include a perfect integrator \cite{Burkitt2006}, a leaky integrate-and-fire neuron \cite{Burkitt2006}, and a binding neuron \cite{Vidybida2014}.
-Notice that the considered class of neuronal models is a subset of renewal (non-adaptive) neurons as defined in \cite{Gerstner2014}.
+The neuronal models that satisfy mentioned in this section conditions include a perfect integrator \cite{Burkitt2006}, a leaky integrate-and-fire neuron \cite{Burkitt2006}, and a binding neuron \cite{Vidybida2014}.
+Another models which may fall into the considered set belong to the renewal (non-adaptive) neurons as defined in \cite{Gerstner2014}.